QIoT-fr-FR-utf8/qiot-acb.github.io/docs/prometheus.md

 There is no issue to implement that.
 The drawback here is you need to expose your application, in order to be reachable from the outside world.

-So, the future idea would be to expose the metrics internally
+So, the future idea would be to expose the metrics internaly, and then create a dedicated prometheus server or shipper on the edge device (or anything like sidecar container that would scrape these metrics).

 ## Annexes